 – Paul VI, EN 73

 Undergraduate and graduate students serve as Student Directors and Coordinators in the Duke Catholic Center.
 They are an essential part of every aspect of ministry at Duke.
 They are responsible for assisting in the development of programs and coordinating student engagement in liturgy, justice and service, intellectual and spiritual formation, and community building.
-Some students also serve on the DCC Advisory Board to plan longer range vision and strategies.
-Service as a leader in the Catholic Center is a way to live out our baptismal call, sharing gifts and talents within the Duke Catholic community with an eye toward lifelong service to the Church and the world.
+Through serving as a leader in the Catholic Center, these Student Directors live out the baptismal call, sharing gifts and talents within the Duke Catholic community with an eye toward lifelong service to the Church and the world.